The Celtic Shore Coastal Trail – A True Fall Gem

 Clove Hitch Cuisine

 The Clove Hitch Bar and Bistro is a must-stop spot to grab great food in Port Hood.
-Their easy-to-follow one-way solution to traffic meant we were able to maintain more than physical distancing guidelines while entering, exiting, and enjoying our meals.
 Their menu is a great balance of local fare, easily modified for dietary needs, with a fantastic beverage menu filled with Nova Scotia brands.

 The Edge of Luxury

 Archer’s Edge Luxury Camping, in Judique, is designed with cliff-side views that are perfect for the ocean gazers and sunset chasers.
-Scott welcomes you like an old friend, as he smiles from a safe distance.
+Scott welcomes you like an old friend.
 He checks in via text to make sure your amenities are stocked and has an easy-to-follow sheet to control things like heat.
 As an avid camper, Archer’s Edge Luxury Camping is a perfect getaway dome of peace, solitude, and running water (yay for coffee!).
 This was the perfect ending to a hidden gem adventure, and nearly impossible to leave.

 Insider Tips

 - I highly recommend staying more than a single night at Archer’s Edge Luxury Camping.
-1 night will not be enough to soak up the peaceful bliss we found here.
+One night will not be enough to soak up the peaceful bliss we found here.

 - Make sure to check out the seasonal beverages being carried at the Clove Hitch Bar and Bistro, such as their Bay Breeze made with locally distilled vodka from Glenora Inn & Distillery, or Island Folk Cider, a newer Cape Breton Cider Brewery.